Royal Grammar School, Newcastle upon Tyne: History

-The school has its own swimming pool, climbing wall and gym.
+Student life

 Organisation

-Throughout the school (years 3–13) are four houses, named Collingwood (yellow), Eldon (green), Horsley (blue) and Stowell (red), although the Junior School previously had separate houses, named after colours (red, white, and blue).
-The Senior School is located on Eskdale Terrace.
-The Junior School was housed on the adjoining Lambton Road, but a new Junior School on the main school site has been in use since September 2006.
+Throughout the school (years 3–13) are four houses, named Collingwood (gold), Eldon (green), Horsley (blue) and Stowell (red), although the junior school previously had separate houses, named after colours (red, white, and blue).

-Geoffrey Stanford is Headmaster as of February 2020, replacing John Fern.
-There are 91 members of teaching staff in the Senior School.
-In the Junior School there are 16 members of teaching staff including the Headmaster James Miller.
-There are also approximately 68 members of maintenance staff and 14 private music tutors.
+There are 91 members of teaching staff in the senior school including the headmaster, Geoffrey Stanford.
+In the junior school there are 16 members of the teaching staff, including the junior school headmaster, James Miller.

-The RGS school uniform was updated for all new pupils as of September 2006, and was then updated further in 2012–2013.

 Clubs and societies

 The RGS has Combined Cadet Force (CCF) Army, Navy and RAF contingents, open to both boys and girls.
 Cadets have weekly training sessions after school, and opportunities to go on extended training and adventure trips during the holidays.
-The Army section of NRGS CCF is affiliated to the Royal Regiment of Fusiliers, and the Navy Section are affiliated to HMS Calliope, a stone frigate which is situated on the Tyne next to the Baltic Art Gallery.
+The Army section of NRGS CCF is affiliated to the Royal Regiment of Fusiliers, and the Navy Section is affiliated to HMS Calliope, a stone frigate which is situated on the Tyne next to the Baltic Art Gallery.

 In 2004 the school hosted the first Northern Junior Debating Championship, which has now become an annual competition.
-The society also regularly enters teams for other competitions, and has reached the finals' day of both the Oxford Union and Cambridge Union schools' competitions in recent years, winning the Cambridge Union competition in 2010.
+The school's debating society also regularly enters teams for other competitions, and has reached the finals' day of both the Oxford Union and Cambridge Union schools' competitions in recent years, winning the Cambridge Union competition in 2010.
 At a junior level, RGS won the Northern Junior Debating Competition in 2005, 2006, 2010 and 2014.

 The primary sports that are played at RGS are rugby, hockey, fencing, football, netball, cricket, swimming, and athletics.

+In 2025, the VEX Robotics team qualified for the VEX Robotics World Championships in Dallas, Texas.